Rick Baccus: Guantanamo Bay

 …The question is whether or not if we do [things allowed by the Schmidt report] to a detainee, are we willing to have somebody else do that to an American?
 If that's acceptable in our country, then fine.
 If not, then we need to rethink about what we're doing."

 Following Baccus' departure from Guantanamo Bay, Secretary of Defense Donald Rumsfeld gave the Military Intelligence Team control over the Military Police and all aspects of Camp X-Ray and, later, Camp Delta.
 Major General Geoffrey Miller was appointed commander.

 Later career

 General Baccus retired from the National Guard on December 5, 2002, shortly after his return from Guantanamo Bay.
 He was later employed as the administrator of the Rhode Island Veterans Home, overseeing the construction of an entirely new $73 million facility which opened in November 2017.
 Baccus resigned as administrator of the Veterans Home in January 2020 amid controversies about the facility's budget.

+Baccus is a highly active Freemason.
+In May 2025 he was elected as the 170th Grand Master of the Grand Lodge of Rhode Island.